mrpaul017/Wine_quality_prediction/README.md

 - Importing the dataset
 - Analyze and clean the data
-- Understanding the Dataset
+- Exploratory Data Analysis
 - Preparing the Data for modelling
 - Applying various models
-- Choosing the right and best performing model
+- Choosing the right and best-performing model